agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: Above a median income of $5,000, no country has low-bar poverty above 2.5%
+**Claim**: Above a median income of 5,000 USD, no country has low-bar poverty above 2.5%.

+**re-write Claim**: Above a median income of 5k USD, no country has head count poverty rate \>2.5% (

 **Example-sub**:

-same graph as above

 **Definition**:  checks out.